Enas-Asmar/laravel-todo/README.md

 ## Laravel Todo List

-create a To Do App using Laravel framework along with Bootstrap, Jquery, and so on. used MYSQL as database on http://localhost:8080/phpmyadmin in ToDo project. using Laravel's eloquent ORM (Object relational mapping) capabilities to form a relationship between user & it's projects + tasks .
+create a To Do App using Laravel framework along with Bootstrap, Jquery, and so on. used MYSQL as database on http://localhost:8080/phpmyadmin  using Xampp in ToDo project. using Laravel's eloquent ORM (Object relational mapping) capabilities to form a relationship between user & it's projects + tasks .

 Laravel is accessible, powerful, and provides tools required for large, robust applications.